-A comprehensive analysis of the Enigma Variations performed over a five-year period uncovered forty-one ciphers.
+A comprehensive analysis of the Enigma Variations performed over eight years uncovered over seventy ciphers.
 One of the more basic among them is the Letter Cluster Cipher.
 The riddle is posed by three asterisks that ostensibly signify the initials for a secret friend portrayed in Variation XIII.
 What are those missing letters?
-A closer look reveals that question is literally framed by the answer.
+A closer look reveals that the question is literally framed by the answer.
 Consider the initials and subtitle for the movements immediately before and after XIII.

-After carefully scrutinizing the first letters of the initials for XII and XIV and its subtitle, it becomes apparent Elgar envelops the asterisks of XIII with the letters E.F.B.
-The E and F appear in the E. D. U. and Finale from Variation XIV, and the B from B. G. N. of Variation XII.
+After carefully scrutinizing the first letters of the initials for XII and XIV and its subtitle, it becomes apparent Elgar envelops the asterisks of XIII with the letters “EFB.”
+The E and F appear as the first letters in the title of Variation XIV, (E. D. U.) and Finale.
+The B is the first initial in that title of Variation XII (B. G. N.).
 Why are these letters important?
-Because they are the initials for Ein feste Burg, the covert Principal Theme of the Enigma Variations.
+Because they are the initials for Ein feste Burg, the covert principal Theme of the Enigma Variations.
 It is astonishing that such a basic and transparent cipher had not been spotted sooner.
 Elgar literally surrounds the question with the answer, proving yet again that the easiest way to conceal something is in plain sight.

 Julian Rushton cites no less than five different lists of the variations compiled by Elgar.
-In the first two, Elgar places B. G. N. immediately before the Finale, E.D.U.
-By the third reordering, he inserts *** between B. G. N. and E.D.U.
-Only the fourth list does not clearly pair B. G. N. and E.D.U. together or just before and after *** because E.D.U. is absent.
-With the fifth and final ordering, Elgar settles again on situating B. G. N. before ***, and E.D.U right after as the Finale.
-The significance of these varying lists is Elgar paired B. G. N. and E.D.U. together in the first two followed by two other close pairings with *** sandwiched in between.
-With four of the five lists placing B. G. N. and E.D.U. together or before and after *** suggests a special connection between them.
-That link is the Letter Cluster Cipher.
+In the first two, Elgar places “B. G. N.” immediately before “E.D.U.”
+By the third reordering, he inserts “✡ ✡ ✡” between “B. G. N.” and “E.D.U.”
+Only the fourth list does not clearly pair “B. G. N.” and “E.D.U.” together or just before and after “✡ ✡ ✡” because “E.D.U.” is absent.
+With the fifth and final ordering, Elgar settles again on situating “B. G. N.” before “✡ ✡ ✡”, and “E.D.U.” right after as the Finale.
+The significance of these varying lists is Elgar paired “B. G. N.” and “E.D.U.” together in the first two followed by two other close pairings with “✡ ✡ ✡” sandwiched in between.
+With four of the five lists placing “B. G. N.” and “E.D.U.” together or before and after “✡ ✡ ✡” suggests a special connection between them.
+That Delphic link is the Letters Cluster Cipher.